apple/foundationdb/documentation/sphinx/source/developer-guide.rst

 The good thing about these errors is that retrying is simple: you know that the transaction didn't commit and therefore you can retry even without thinking much about weird corner cases.

-The ``unknown_result`` Error
+The ``commit_unknown_result`` Error
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``unknown_result`` can be thrown during a commit.
+``commit_unknown_result`` can be thrown during a commit.
 This error is difficult to handle as you won't know whether your transaction was committed or not.
 There are mostly two reasons why you might see this error:

 #.
 The client lost the connection to the proxy to which it did send the commit.
 So it never got a reply and therefore can't know whether the commit was successful or not.
 #.
 There was a FoundationDB failure - for example a proxy failed during the commit.
 In that case there is no way for the client know whether the transaction succeeded or not.